Millions of Bangladesh garment workers still face unsafe conditions - study

-Bangladesh's $25 billion (17 billion pounds) garment industry has been in the throes of a safety overhaul since the 2013 collapse of a complex, the Rana Plaza, in which more than 1,100 people were killed.
+Bangladesh's $25 billion garment industry has been in the throes of a safety overhaul since the 2013 collapse of a complex, the Rana Plaza, in which more than 1,100 people were killed.

 Thousands of factories have been undergoing inspections and dozens shuttered over safety concerns.